 The Navajo Native American Research Center for Health Partnership (NARCH) develops American Indian/Alaska Native scientists and health professionals, fosters and grows the relationship between Diné College and NAU, and improves the health and well-being of the Navajo people through the development of public health training.

-The Office of Native American Initiatives (ONAI) manages five programs that strive to support NAU’s goal to become the leading university serving Native Americans: Native American Cultural Center, Institute for Native-serving Educators, Tribal Leadership Initiative, Institute for Tribal Environmental Professionals, and a Development program.
+The Office of Native American and Indigenous Advancement (ONAIA) manages five programs that strive to support NAU’s goal to become the leading university serving Native Americans: Center for Native American and Indigenous Futures (CNAIF), Institute for Native-serving Educators, Tribal Leadership Initiative, Institute for Tribal Environmental Professionals, and a Development program.

 Tribal Leadership Initiative